ineiti/fledger/README.md

 The system is set up to be 0-configuration and fast.

 What it will never do:
-- DeFi - the security guarantees for 1e6 US-$ and more will never be there
+- DeFi - the security guarantees to handle 1e9 US-$ and more will never be there
 - HODL - Fledger's Mana is not made to be held, but will disappear over time

 ## State of Fledger